hannakot62/calculator/readme.md

 # Description

 The main part of the calculator is made via JavaScript.
-The project allows to handle with different Math operation.
+The project allows to handle with different Math operations.
 Such as:

 - addition
 - substraction